Bible Sunday – The Last Sunday after Trinity

 We therefore ask that those coming to church:

-- bring a face covering with them, and be sensitive to the needs of those around Wear one if you feel more comfortable doing so; wear one if it would make your neighbour in church feel more comfortable
+- bring a face covering with them, and be sensitive to the needs of those around them.
+Wear one if you feel more comfortable doing so; wear one if it would make your neighbour in church feel more comfortable

 - sanitise hands on arrival

-- continue to register for NHS Track and Trace either through the QR Code or by completing a This will help in contacting people if someone tests positive
+- continue to register for NHS Track and Trace either through the QR Code or by completing a form.
+This will help in contacting people if someone tests positive

 - maintain social distancing in an appropriate way – for example, by respecting the wishes of anyone who is uncomfortable about too close contact